Richie Hogan: Continued dominance

 Hogan received two broken ribs and a punctured lung in an accidental clash with Galway goalkeeper Jamie Ryan in the final round of the 2012 league.
 While a two-month absence was expected, Hogan recovered in time for the league final.
 A 3–21 to 0–16 demolition of old rivals Cork gave him a second league medal.
 Kilkenny were later shocked by Galway in the Leinster decider, losing by 2–21 to 2–11, however, both sides subsequently met in the All-Ireland decider on 9 September 2012.
 Kilkenny had led going into the final stretch, however, Joe Canning struck a stoppage time equaliser to level the game at 2–13 to 0–19 and send the final to a replay for the first time since 1959.
 The replay took place three weeks later on 30 September 2012.
-In an unexpected move, Hogan was moved from midfield to full forward where he scored 0-3 in an excellent deisplay.
+In an unexpected move, Hogan was moved from midfield to full forward where he scored 0–3 in an excellent deisplay.
 Galway stunned the reigning champions with two first-half goals, however, Kilkenny's championship debutant Walter Walsh gave a man of the match performance, claiming a 1–3 haul.
 The 3–22 to 3–11 Kilkenny victory gave Hogan a 5th All-Ireland medal at the age of 24.

 Kilkenny's dominance showed no sign of abating in 2013, with Hogan winning a third league medal following a 2–17 to 0–20 defeat of Tipperary in the decider.
 Having defeated Offaly in the Leinster quarter final, Kilkenny were dumped into the All Ireland qualifiers following a defeat by Dublin in the semis after a replay.
 Kilkenny defeated Tipperary and Waterford before being defeated by Cork in the All Ireland quarter final in a disappointing year.

 Hurler of the Year Season

 In 2014 Hogan gave a Man of the Match display scoring 0-6 from centre forward collecting his fourth National league medal, as Kilkenny secured a narrow one-point 2–25 to 1–27 extra-time victory over Tipperary.
 Hogan gave another Man of the Match performance from midfield securing a fifth Leinster medal, as a dominant Kilkenny display gave "the Cats" a 0–24 to 1–9 defeat of Dublin.
 On 7 September 2014, Kilkenny lined out in an All-Ireland decider with Tipperary.
-In what some consider to be the greatest game of all-time, the sides were level when Tipperary were awarded a controversial free.
+In what some consider to be the greatest game of all time, the sides were level when Tipperary were awarded a controversial free.
 John O'Dwyer had the chance to win the game, however, his late free drifted wide resulting in a draw.
 Hogan's display, scoring 0-6 from midfield in that drawn game earned him the RTE Man of the Match Award.
 The replay on 27 September 2014 was also a close affair.
 Goals from brothers Richie and John Power inspired Kilkenny to a 2–17 to 2–14 victory.
 It was Hogan's sixth All-Ireland medal.
-Hogan was later voted the GAA GPA Player of the Year and picked up his second All-Star.
+Hogan was later voted the GAA/GPA Hurler of the Year and picked up his second All-Star.